 This is difficult because the SSA will not always accept a simple diagnosis as proof.
 They may question whether you really have fibro or how severe it is.

 Fibromyalgia is unusual because there is no simple test that can prove you have it.
-It does not show up on an MRI, a blood test or an X-ray.
+It does not show up on an MRI, a blood test, or an X-ray.
 Instead, your doctor has to isolate the type of pain you have and rule out other causes.
-There are many doctors who misdiagnose patients and say they have fibromyalgia when really they do not.
-This has led the SSA to be cautious in accepting a fibromyalgia claim.

-Generally, the SSA will want to see evidence of long term treatment from a pain management specialist or rheumatologist.
+Generally, the SSA will want to see evidence of long-term treatment from a pain management specialist or rheumatologist.
 The notes from these specialists should support the fibro diagnosis, especially if the diagnosis was made by a general family physician rather than someone who specializes in nerve disorders like fibro.

-How does the SSA evaluate my fibromyalgia?
+How does the SSA Evaluate My Fibromyalgia?

 In 2012 the SSA published a ruling known as SSR 12-2p.
 This ruling was meant to address the wildly inconsistent way in which fibromyalgia cases are evaluated.
 It also gave SSA staff (and judges) an objective way to measure fibro symptoms.